 GOALTENDING

-The writing on the wall suggests good-guy extraordinaire Stuart Skinner will stopping pucks elsewhere (sunny Florida perhaps?) next season.
+The writing on the wall suggests good-guy extraordinaire Stuart Skinner will be stopping pucks elsewhere (sunny Florida perhaps?) next season.

 To hear Dubas tell it, both kid goalies presently guarding the twine at Wilkes-Barre, Russian chudo-malchik (miracle boy) Sergei Murashov and Joel Blomqvist will have a crack at earning regular duty with the big boys this season.
 That would require him to re-up the latter, a pending RFA.